-- Directional flow arrow; and, - The FM Approved Mark (Appendix B). - 3.5.2 Markings shall be cast or forged in raised characters or die stamped on the valve body.
-All letters and symbols shall be large enough to be read by a person with normal vision standing 3 ft (0.9 m) away. - 3.5.2.1 A corrosion resistant metal nameplate bearing the same information as stated above shall be considered acceptable if permanently fastened to the valve body or cover. - 3.5.2.2 Other methods of applying permanent markings will be evaluated on a case-by-case basis. - 3.5.3 Each required marking listed in Section 3.5.1 shall be legible and durable and applied in any of, or combination of, the above methods with the exception of the directional flow arrow which must be applied as stated in Section 3.5.2. - 3.5.4 The model or type identification shall correspond with the manufacturer's catalog designation and shall uniquely identify the product as FM Approved.
-The manufacturer shall not place this model or type identification on any other product unless covered by a separate agreement. - 3.5.5 The FM Approved Mark (see Appendix B) shall be displayed visibly and permanently on the product.
-The manufacturer shall not use this Mark on any other product unless such product is covered by separate agreement with FM Approvals.
+- 3.5.2 Markings shall be cast or forged in raised characters or die stamped on the valve body.
+All letters and symbols shall be large enough to be read by a person with normal vision standing 3 ft (0.9 m) away. - 3.5.2.1 A corrosion resistant metal nameplate bearing the same information as stated above shall be considered acceptable if permanently fastened to the valve body or cover. - 3.5.2.2 Other methods of applying permanent markings will be evaluated on a case-by-case basis. - 3.5.3 Each required marking listed in Section 3.5.1 shall be legible and durable and applied in any of, or combination of, the above methods with the exception of the directional flow arrow which must be applied as stated in Section 3.5.2. - 3.5.4 The model or type identification shall correspond with the manufacturer's catalog designation and shall uniquely identify certification agency's mark of conformity. - 3.5.5 The certification agency's mark of conformity shall be displayed visibly and permanently on the product and/or packaging as appropriate and in accordance with the requirements of the certification agency.
+The manufacturer shall exercise control of this mark as specified by the certification agency and the certification scheme.